adamthedash/game_engine/design/devlog.md

 Once I flesh out a working ECS and understand all the bits, I might switch over to something like [hecs](https://docs.rs/hecs/latest/hecs/index.html) or [bevy_ecs](https://docs.rs/bevy_ecs/latest/bevy_ecs/) to work with something more production ready.

 ## Day 31
 I've come to the realisation that a full ECS system is extremely complex and I'm just going to use `hecs` instead.
+This provides a very minimal ECS, the main thing I'm interested in is the data structure and querying capabilities.
+I'll be implementing the system side myself.
+I'm also going to see what of my existing stuff I can move over to it, for example block states and the player.
+I've also decided to enlist the help of some AI.
+While I've been using Claude to do research and generate boilerplate, it's difficult to feed it enough context to ask nuianced questions.
+I had a look at some open source agent clients, and [Aider](https://aider.chat/) seems to be the most suitable.
+I'm not looking for anything fancy, just for it to be able to get context from my codebase.
+I threw a few euro at [OpenRouter](https://openrouter.ai/) so I can try out some different providers easily.
+I won't be leaning much on this tool other than question asking and maybe some refactoring help since the goal of this project is to learn and struggle with those rough edge cases.
+I also came across [this YouTube channel](https://www.youtube.com/@TheCherno) which seems to have some really nice game engine content including on ECS's.